Mins/TuxLite/README.md

-Modified to work with DEBIAN 9 Stretch
+Modified to work with DEBIAN 11

 ### TuxLite Readme